 Some assets are sold during a Chapter 7 bankruptcy in order to bring about money to pay creditors.
-This is a duty handled by and delegated to the private trustee.
-Assets not exempt from creditors are collected by the trustee.
+The handlement and delegation of this duty is the responsibility of the private trustee.
+The trustee is also responsible for the collection of assets not exempt from creditors.
 Next, the trustee liquidated to money in order fulfill bills owed to creditors.
 Generally, the private trustee takes the collected money and disburses it to the creditors.
 Also the trustee administers the estate of the debtor during the bankruptcy.

 In which case a private trustee would be unable to serve or fulfill his or her duties, the United States Trustee steps in.